Maximize your Laravel blog's potential with SEO best practices and reach 10K monthly clicks on Google.

 Writing automated tests is a vast and lesser-known topic among developers.

-But did you know it’s also the only best practice that ensures reliability?
+But did you know it’s also one among a limited set of best practices that ensures reliability?

 Here are the benefits of a good test suite: